Bulletproof Your Sleep with Vitamin D

 When to Take Vitamin D

 Vitamin D is inversely related to melatonin, your sleep hormone, so it makes sense that taking it at night could disrupt your sleep.
 I’ve noticed this effect personally.

 An n=1 experiment done by gwern.net also concludes that taking vitamin D in the morning is best.
 Using a ZEO, his morning dose of D increased REM, deep sleep, and number of hours slept.
 He looked at taking the same dosage at night, and his sleep quality plummeted.

 My biohacking experiments have similar results.
 When I’ve taken D in the morning I had my usual great sleep.
 When I’ve taken D at night, I had a restless night.

 In our busy worlds, healthy sleep is gold.
 If we do not receive the right amounts of vitamin D, sleep suffers.
 If you live a stressful life, sleep is even more important.

 There are other reasons to figure out how much and when to take vitamin D. In a study with chronic pain patients, vitamin D helped reduce pain, improve quality of life, and increase sleep.
 Having adequate levels of D may protect against cancer, control inflammation, heart disease, poor mood, and may help regulate the immune system.
 Most people are vitamin D deficient and do not know how it can help improve their lives.

 Start hacking your performance and life with vitamin D

 Ask your doctor for updated vitamin D tests every six months or so.
 You might go to your doctor and find out where your vitamin D levels are right now.
-Better yet, use WellnessFX for testing and advice.
-You can search online for other self testing labs.
+Better yet, use WellnessFX or other self-testing labs for testing and advice.

 If your level is below 30 ng/ml then you are vitamin D deficient.
 Increasing intake and knowing when to take vitamin D will help sleep and other health parameters, including bone health and decreased depression.

 What are some of the ways that you hack your sleep?
 Do you have a vitamin D story?
 Share it in the comments!